Atlas (star)

-Atlas /'ætl@s/, designation 27 Tauri, is a triple star system in the constellation of Taurus.
+Atlas /'ætl@s/, designation 27 Tauri, is a binary star system in the constellation of Taurus.
 It is a member of the Pleiades, an open star cluster (M45).
 It is 444 light-years (136 parsecs) away, and is 3.92 degrees north of the ecliptic.

 Nomenclature

 27 Tauri is the star's Flamsteed designation.
 It has the proper name Atlas; Atlas was a Titan and the father of the Pleiades sisters in Greek mythology.

 In 2016 the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Atlas for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

 Properties

-Atlas is a triple star system, with the inner pair orbiting in under a year and the outer star orbiting in 260 years.
-The outer star, component Ab (sometimes component B, such as in CCDM and SIMBAD), has been resolved at a distance of 0.784 " from the unresolved spectroscopic binary.
-It is too close to have been assigned a spectral class, but has an apparent magnitude of 6.8, three magnitudes fainter than the combined magnitude of the closer pair.
-Its mass is estimated to be twice that of the Sun.
+Atlas is a binary star system, orbiting in under a year.
+An outer star, component Ab (sometimes component B, such as in CCDM and SIMBAD), has been claimed to be resolved at a distance of 0.784 " from the unresolved spectroscopic binary, with an apparent magnitude of 6.8, three magnitudes fainter than the combined magnitude of the closer pair.
+It would have an estimated mass of twice that of the Sun.
+However, no new detections have been reported since 1929, even though more recent instruments would be able to identify it.
 In the WDS catalog, there are 8 other stars, ranging from B-I, which have been classed as companions of Atlas.